 - Persistent aches or pains, headaches, cramps, or digestive problems that do not ease even with treatment

 - Thoughts of suicide, suicide attempts

 As with any illness, treatment should be tailored to a specific diagnosis.
-A treatment plan for a diagnosis of depression and an anxiety disorder should be designed to help a person manage and reduce the symptoms of both disorders, often at the same time.
+A treatment plan with CBD for a diagnosis of depression and an anxiety disorder should be designed to help a person manage and reduce the symptoms of both disorders, often at the same time.

 Some people may have a disorder that causes most of the distress, and it is reasonable to address it first.
 For example, if a person who is highly depressed is unable to begin treatment for an anxiety disorder, which requires high motivation and energy, it may be necessary to treat the depression first.
 Often, however it is difficult to tell which set of symptoms is predominant, so treatment of both may start at the same time.